ayowassup/etl_rupa/README.md

 ## ETL Process Diagram
 ![ETL Process Diagram](https://github.com/user-attachments/assets/81624225-754b-42f2-887c-a699654bd0c7)

+## Disclaimer
+This project is intended for educational and research purposes only.
+Please respect the terms of service of ruparupa.com and use the extracted data responsibly.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.